A Comprehensive Digital Reference to the Battle of Gettysburg, the Most Significant Battle Ever Fought in the New World.

 Track Joshua L. Chamberlain, Robert E. Lee, John F. Reynolds and over 1,300 other individuals.
 Read the orders they gave; the engagements they particpated in; the letters they wrote; where they died and when available their photos.

 Data is displayed on scaleable maps and easy to search tables.
 With a few taps one can search and restrict events to a range of dates, one or more units (over 800); by individual and any combination thereof

-The Gettysburg Concordance is a labor of love of James Kences, a renowned researcher who has been studying the Battle of Gettysburg for over 10 years.
-In 2012, he was joined by Emerson 'Tad' Baker, award-winning historian and professor at Salem State University and his college roommate, Ethan Whitaker a prominent software designer and entrepreneur . . . together the threesome began to develop the Gettysburg Concordance.
+The Gettysburg Concordance is a labor of love by James Kences, a renowned researcher who has been studying the Battle of Gettysburg for over 10 years.
+In 2012, he was joined by Emerson 'Tad' Baker, award-winning historian and professor at Salem State University and his college roommate, Ethan Whitaker a prominent software designer and entrepreneur . . .
+Together the threesome began to develop the Gettysburg Concordance.

 The authors of the Gettysburg Concordance will continue to expand the content as new research comes to life.
 Users are encouranged to contribute photos and additional detail that can be included as the content is incrementally improved.